-Colombo Old Town Hall Building and Museum – කොලඹ පැරණි නගර සභා ගොඩනැගිල්ල හා කෞතුකාගාරය
+Colombo Old Town Hall Building and Museum (කොලඹ පැරණි නගර සභා ගොඩනැගිල්ල හා කෞතුකාගාරය)

-RATE THIS LOCATION :1 Star2 Stars3 Stars4 Stars5 Stars (2 votes, average: 3.50 out of 5)
+RATE THIS LOCATION :1 Star2 Stars3 Stars4 Stars5 Stars (3 votes, average: 4.00 out of 5)

 Loading...

-Hidden in the busy Pettah Market lies a the old town hall building of then Ceylon hidden by the hawker stalls.
+Hidden in the busy Pettah Market lies the old town hall building of then Ceylon hidden by the hawker stalls.
 Built in 1873, the mastermind behind this wonderful creation was British architect J. G. Smither who himself designed the furniture to match the woodwork of the building.
-The unique feature of this painstakingly designed furniture is the back rest of the chairs which resembled the design of wooden arches in each window.
+The unique feature of this painstakingly designed furniture is the backrest of the chairs which resembled the design of wooden arches in each window.

 Along with the Town Hall Building, the Edinburgh Hall was built alongside it and was opened at the same time.
-The Edinburgh Market market too was designed as an extension to the main building and the same architectural features with its open plan and identical cast iron details could be seen.
+The Edinburgh Market too was designed as an extension to the main building and the same architectural features with its open plan and identical cast iron details could be seen.
 This hall was used for stage plays and dramas.

 Also See